Remembering 24: These Strange Ashes

 Election Day

 Alas, the much-anticipated election day arrived.
-I joined Protect Life MI staff and some of our volunteers for the election watch party.
+I joined the pro-life nonprofit's staff and some of our volunteers for the election watch party.
 Everyone went off to bed by 11pm, but I couldn't sleep — I prayed continually for Proposal 3 to fail and hoped for a miracle.
 The polls were close throughout the night.
 I fell asleep around 2 in the morning, uncertain of the results....soon to awake to the news: "Proposal 3 has passed into law.
 Oh Lord, spare our land from this evil.
 Change the hearts of those who voted yes.
 Lord Jesus, save unborn lives" [11.10.23].
 It's hard to describe the extreme level of devastation every person on our team felt.
 Tears were numerous.
 Our hearts were broken for the women and children of Michigan.

 Each of our staff went forward from that day with fresh resolve to fight for the unborn, even if the circumstances were grim.
 Unborn children have a right to our defense, even in the most difficult seasons.